Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/learn-UI.md

 To create an account navigate to the **Accounts** tab and click on the `Create account` button at the top of the display (it will be chosen by default if you have not already created an account).

-### Getting testnet DOTs
+### Getting testnet SOLARs

-To start playing around on the testnet you will need some testnet DOTs.
-Click [here](learn-DOT#getting-testnet-dots) to see ways to get testnet DOTs.
+To start playing around on the testnet you will need some testnet SOLARs.
+Click [here](learn-SOLAR#getting-testnet-dots) to see ways to get testnet SOLARs.

 ### Sending a transaction

-Navigate to the **Extrinsics** tab and select your account which has DOTs.
-Enter the address you want to send DOTs into the `dest:Address` field and the amount to send in the `value: Compact<Balance>` field.
+Navigate to the **Extrinsics** tab and select your account which has SOLARs.
+Enter the address you want to send SOLARs into the `dest:Address` field and the amount to send in the `value: Compact<Balance>` field.
 Click send transaction and enter your password to unlock your account.

 You will notice the value increase in the destination address after a few blocks.